 - 1. The Sponsor must enter into a written agreement/contract with its Contractor that specifically acknowledges SC Housing standards to perform rehabilitation work. - 2.
 The Contractor must use SC Housing's WWU form to document repairs to be conducted. - a.
 The WWU must contain complete information and details of the Contractor(s). - b.
 For multi contractor/ trade projects each contractor will execute a separate WWU. - c.
-The WWU must include completed cost and description of materials for each line and a detailed specific scope of work to be completed.
-WWU's submitted without completed cost, description of materials and or detailed specific scope of work will be rejected/denied. - d.
-The Work Write-up must have original signatures and dates from the Sponsor, Contractor(s) and Homeowner. - e.
-The Work Write-up (HTF-2B) Short Form is to be submitted as part of the Application. - f.
+The WWU must include completed cost for each line and details of work to be completed. - d.
+The WWU must include the Brand, Model and Color for Roofing, HVAC, Siding, Facia & Soffits, Windows, Doors, Appliances, Plumbing Fixtures, Water Heaters, Cabinets, Flooring, and Paint. - e.
+Each page, as provided, of the Work Write-up must have original signatures and dates from the Sponsor, Contractor(s) and Homeowner. - f.
+WWU's submitted without Brand, Model, Color, Completed Cost, Description of Materials, Detailed Specific Scope of Work and or Signatures will be rejected/ denied. - g.
+The Work Write-up (HTF-2B) Short Form is to be submitted as part of the Application. - h.
 SC Housing will not accept a WWU completed by anybody other than the Contractor(s).
 If it is discovered that someone besides the Contractor(s) is completing the WWU SC Housing may suspend or debar the persons involved. - 3.
 The Contractor(s) must provide all labor and materials and all work must be in compliance with: - a. the current Critical Home Repair Manual, - b.
-The current Construction Cost Sheet found at, Construction Cost Sheet (schousing.com) - c.
+The current Construction Cost Sheet found at, 2025 Construction Cost Sheet. - c.
 2021 International Residential Code (IRC) and all state and local revisions. - d.
 The Contractor must contact the building code official within the locality in which the proposed construction repairs are to be undertaken. - e.
 The locality's building inspector must review the Work Write-ups and ensure all code and local requirements are being met with respect to the work being undertaken. - f.
-SC Housing does not require bringing the entire home up to current code, but all repairs undertaken must meet current code and SC Housing standards.
+SC Housing does not require bringing the entire home up to current code, but all repairs undertaken must meet current Federal and State regulations, codes and SC Housing standards.

-IV.
-Inspection Standards
+V. Inspection Standards.